un-lo-so/Operational-amplifier/README.md

 ## Usage
 All filese (models, symbols and layout library are provided)

--Simulations were performed with LTSpice
+- Simulations were performed with LTSpice
--Layout was performed with Glade (https://peardrop.co.uk/)
+- Layout was performed with Glade (https://peardrop.co.uk/)